wallytutor/WallyToolbox.jl/docs/src/Teaching/Transport Phenomena/A4-Finite-Volume-Diffusion.md

 \end{cases}
 $$

-Stated this way the problem can be reformulated as
+Stated this way the problem can be reformulated with a simpler notation as

 $$
 \rho{}c_{p}\dfrac{\partial{}T}{\partial{}t}=